 The three adventures follow a similar mixture of stories from the previous two releases, reflecting the time-jumping nature of the show: contemporary, futuristic and historical.

-meets Homes Under the Hammer meets a haunted house story in No Place.
+Doctor Who meets Homes Under the Hammer meets a haunted house story in No Place.
 The crew of ‘Haunted Makeovers’, a haunted house renovation show, visits a home owned rather humorously by Dr John Smith and his wife Donna, ostensibly to investigate the hauntings reported to occur there.

 David Tennant and Catherine Tate are simply fantastic together.
 The pair show an immediate and intense rapport that was clear from their episodes on-screen in 2008.
 The cringeworthy husband-and-wife dynamic the Doctor and Donna force themselves to put on for the cameras while acting as the owners of the haunted house they are investigating is hilarious.
 The ‘cutesy’ names and moments of forced affection are top-notch and fit the characters perfectly.
 This is also a fun inversion on the usual trope of their denying any romantic connection, as was frequently assumed on-screen.